madyankin/postcss-modules/README.md

 ]);
 ```

+## May I see the plugin in action?
+Sure!
+Take a look at the [example](https://github.com/outpunk/postcss-modules-example).

 See [PostCSS] docs for examples for your environment and don't forget to run
 ```
 npm install --save-dev postcss-modules